ceph/ceph/doc/mgr/orchestrator_modules.rst

   journals/dbs for a group of HDDs).

 Placement
-  choice of which node is used to run a service.
+  choice of which host is used to run a service.

 Key Concepts
 ------------

-The underlying orchestrator remains the source of truth for information about whether a service is running, what is running where, which nodes are available, etc.  Orchestrator modules should avoid taking any internal copies of this information, and read it directly from the orchestrator backend as much as possible.
+The underlying orchestrator remains the source of truth for information about whether a service is running, what is running where, which hosts are available, etc.  Orchestrator modules should avoid taking any internal copies of this information, and read it directly from the orchestrator backend as much as possible.

-Bootstrapping nodes and adding them to the underlying orchestration system is outside the scope of Ceph's orchestrator interface.
-Ceph can only work on nodes when the orchestrator is already aware of them.
+Bootstrapping hosts and adding them to the underlying orchestration system is outside the scope of Ceph's orchestrator interface.
+Ceph can only work on hosts when the orchestrator is already aware of them.

 Calls to orchestrator modules are all asynchronous, and return *completion* objects (see below) rather than returning values immediately.